Establish an EU company digitally, from anywhere in the world without the need to travel. Follow the easy step-by-step instructions in this article.

-The signing needs to be done by all persons related to the company and it needs to be also signed by your business service provider (legal address and contact person service provider).
+The signing at the end of the submission needs to be done by all persons related to the company and it needs to be also signed by your business service provider (legal address and contact person service provider).
 Thanks to Estonia's e-services and secure digital ID, several people can sign the documents at the same time remotely.

 If you do not have a business banking account at a credit or payment institution in the European Economic Area, you will need an EU IBAN account.
 As an e-resident, you have three options:

 Alternative - using a Notary